Cordite: Early European smokeless powders

 The first smokeless powder was developed in 1865 by Johann Edward Schultze.
 At the time of this breakthrough, Schultze was a captain of Prussian artillery.
 Schultze eventually rose to the rank of colonel.
-His formulation (dubbed Schultze Powder) was composed of nitrolignose impregnated with saltpetre or barium nitrate.
+His formulation (dubbed Schultze Powder) was composed of nitrolignose derived from nitrated wood grains, impregnated with saltpetre or barium nitrate.

-In 1882 the Explosive Company of Stowmarket introduced EC Powder, which contained nitro-cotton and nitrates of potassium and barium in a grain gelatinesed by ether alcohol.
+In 1882, the Explosive Company of Stowmarket introduced EC Powder, which contained nitro-cotton and nitrates of potassium and barium in a grain gelatinised by ether alcohol.
 It had coarser grains than other nitrocellulose powders.
 It proved unsuitable for rifles, but it remained in long use for shotguns and was later used for grenades and fragmentation bombs.

 In 1884, the French chemist Paul Vieille produced a smokeless propellant that had some success.
 It was made out of collodion (nitrocellulose dissolved in ethanol and ether), resulting in a plastic colloidal substance which was rolled into very thin sheets, then dried and cut up into small flakes.
 It was immediately adopted by the French military for their Mle 1886 infantry rifle and called Poudre B (for poudre blanche, or white powder) to distinguish it from black powder (gunpowder).
 The rifle and the cartridge developed to use this powder were known generically as the 8mm Lebel, after the officer who developed its 8 mm full metal jacket bullet.

 The following year, 1887, Alfred Nobel invented and patented a smokeless propellant he called Ballistite.
 It was composed of 10% camphor, 45% nitroglycerine and 45% collodion (nitrocellulose).
 Over time the camphor tended to evaporate, leaving an unstable explosive.

 Development

 A United Kingdom government committee, known as the "Explosives Committee", chaired by Sir Frederick Abel, monitored foreign developments in explosives and obtained samples of Poudre B and Ballistite; neither of these smokeless powders was recommended for adoption by the Explosives Committee.

-Abel, Sir James Dewar and W Kellner, who was also on the committee, developed and jointly patented (Nos 5,614 and 11,664 in the names of Abel and Dewar) in 1889 a new ballistite-like propellant consisting of (by weight) 58% nitroglycerin, 37% guncotton (nitrocellulose) and 5% petroleum jelly.
+Abel, Sir James Dewar and W Kellner, who was also on the committee, developed and jointly patented (Nos 5,614 and 11,664 in the names of Abel and Dewar) in 1889 a new ballistite-like propellant in 1889.
+It consists of (by weight) 58% nitroglycerin, 37% guncotton (nitrocellulose) and 5% petroleum jelly.
 Using acetone as a solvent, it was extruded as spaghetti-like rods initially called "cord powder" or "the Committee's modification of Ballistite", but this was swiftly abbreviated to "Cordite".

 Cordite began as a double-base propellant.
-In the 1930s triple-base was developed by including a substantial proportion of nitroguanidine.
+In the 1930s, triple-base was developed by including a substantial proportion of nitroguanidine.
 Triple-base propellant reduced the disadvantages of double-base propellant – its relatively high temperature and significant flash.
-Imperial Chemical Industries's (ICI) World War 2 double-base AN formulation also had a much lower temperature, but it lacked the flash reduction properties of N and NQ triple-base propellants.
+Imperial Chemical Industries's (ICI) World War II double-base AN formulation also had a much lower temperature, but it lacked the flash reduction properties of N and NQ triple-base propellants.

 Whilst cordite is classified as an explosive, it is not employed as a high explosive.
 It is designed to deflagrate, or burn, to produce high pressure gases.